atljeremy/iOSKenBurns/README.markdown

 iOS Ken Burns effect
 ====================

+This is an updated version of iOSKenBurns to present better on iPhone.
+It reduces the amount of zooming and slows animations.

 The goal of this project is to create a `UIView` that can generate a Ken Burns transition when given an array of `UIImage` objects.

 To use it, you simply need to an an instance of `JBKenBurnsView` and call this method to start the action: